ShehryarKh/ORM-V2/README.md

     * todos-baby-orm
     * unix-ninja-two

 * Notice that there is a directory today called `orm_example_solutions`.
 LOOK AT THIS FILE WITH CAUTION!
 This shows you ONE way to solve the baby_orm challenge.
-Only use this is you want to see how someone has solved the baby_orm challenge.
-Remembering that copying/pasting someone else's code teaches you nothing.
+Only use this if you want to see how someone has solved the baby_orm challenge.
+Remember that copying/pasting someone else's code teaches you nothing.